human-conditions/yodrew.github.io-original/f/j/sklenarka/index.md

             - 10mm thick tongue and groove
             - plastic or paint to seal it
             - fibrous lining for silencing
-        - move shelves
+            - airtight toilet seat must be shut for ventilation to work
+        - remove shelf across from tub
         - move wiring
-        - cut hole in inner wall to bathroom
+        - cut triangle hole in inner wall to bathroom for duct
         - toilet
-            - seal seat
+            - airtight seat
             - large brown bin for poop with platform
             - bin lid:
                 - 12VDC blower fan to drive whole ventilation system
                 - fan mount
-                - silencer
+                - silencer?
                 - helix vent?
-        - removable seal for hole in floor below bed
+        - removable seal for floor vent (under bed)
 2. minor
+    1. water: filter and maybe magnet for iron
     2. heater light: cover or destroy
     3. pad or pillow as back rest for bed
+    4. shower
+        - curtain for end of tub
+        - extra coat of paint on wall, sealing all cracks or tight curtain?
+        - bracket for shower head up and in from sink?

 ##### phase 2